Busulfan Concentrate Injection

 Patient Counseling Information

-Inform patients of the risks associated with the use of Busulfan Injection as well as the plan for regular blood monitoring during therapy.
+Advise patients of the risks associated with the use of busulfan injection as well as the plan for regular blood monitoring during therapy.
 Specifically inform patients of the following: The risk of veno-occlusive liver disease [see Warnings and Precautions (5.3)].

 Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider with a known or suspected pregnancy [see Warnings and Precautions (5.4) and Use in Specific Populations (8.1)].

-Advise females and males of reproductive potential to use effective contraception during and after treatment with Busulfan Injection [see Use in Specific Populations (8.3)].
+Advise females of reproductive potential to use effective contraception during treatment with busulfan injection and for 6 months following cessation of therapy [see Use in Specific Populations (8.3)].

 PACKAGE LABEL – PRINCIPAL DISPLAY PANEL – Vial Label